kelvn-dev/documentation-hub/database/db-architecture.md

 ## Backup and restore data

-- Before any changes are applied to the main database files on disk (datafile), they are first recorded in an append-only log called the WAL (event not commit yet) => Write to wal sequentially
+- Before any changes are applied to the main datafile on disk, they are first recorded in an append-only log called the WAL (event not commit yet) => Write to wal sequentially
 - Apply log: After db is up again, it will search for wal and update until the latest status
 - Undo: Use rollback information to undo uncommited data

+## Index

+- B+ Tree Index (default): use balanced tree structure that support equality, range query and ORDER BY
+- Hash Index: use hash table so good for equality but not range query
+- Unique Index: ensures no duplicate values
+- Composite Index: index on multiple columns to optimize query filtering on multiple fields
+- Full-Text Index: optimized for text search
+- Bitmap Index: for low-cardinality columns like status or region
+- Partial Index: Index only a subset of rows to reduces index size and improves performance (`CREATE INDEX idx_active_users ON users(email) WHERE active = true;`)

 ## Lock